-Buy four to six or more inexpensive, but sturdy, identical and unfinished dressers with a height of about 4 feet.
+Buy four to six or more inexpensive, but sturdy, identical, and unfinished dressers with a height of about 4 feet.
 Anything taller than 4’ would require a small ladder.
-A well-made buck bed ladder would serve this purpose nicely.
+A well-made bunk bed ladder would serve this purpose nicely.

 To keep the bed in place you could either move the dressers out 2 inches so that you could add 2×2”s along the front edge.
 Or attach a 1×2” or 1×4” on both sides of the dresser vertically so that about 2-3 inches of it is above the top.
 If the top of the dresser has an overhang or there’s no space on either side of the drawers, you’ll have to use the first option, which I think would look best.